iJackUA/rwdtow/_posts/1970-01-01-app-server.md

 order: 140
 ---

 When you do default run of Rails app it starts a WEBrick server.
 It is enough for the dev env, but in any case not enough for production.
-As it runs code in single thread and can not provide concurency in requests handling.
+As it runs code in a single thread and can not provide concurrency in requests handling.

 It is very important to understand different operation models of Threaded and Event-loop based servers to select the most reliable and efficient server for your app.